WordPress/gutenberg/docs/getting-started/tutorial.md

 #### Optimizing render.php

 The final step is to optimize the `render.php` file.
 If the `currentYear` and the `fallbackCurrentYear` attribute are the same, then there is no need to dynamically create the block content.
-It is already saved in the database and is available in the  `render.php` file via the `$block_content` variable.
+It is already saved in the database and is available in the  `render.php` file via the `$content` variable.

-Therefore, update the file to render the `$block_content` if `currentYear` and `fallbackCurrentYear` match.
+Therefore, update the file to render the generated content if `currentYear` and `fallbackCurrentYear` do not match.

 ```php
 $current_year = date( "Y" );